The Impact of Plastic Additives on Recycling

 One factor affecting plastic recycling is the presence of plastic additives.
 Plastic is one of the most widely used materials in the world, and recycling is one of the ways to reduce plastic waste, but it is more complex than it seems.
 Plastic recycling faces many challenges, such as the diversity of plastic types, the contamination of plastic waste, and the degradation of plastic quality.

-What are plastic additives?
+What are Plastic Additives?

 Plastic additives are substances added to plastics to improve their properties, such as durability, flexibility, color, and resistance to heat, light, and chemicals.